IWNMWE/deepfalcon-task/task_1_VAE/README.md

 3. The decoder used transposed convolution layers to reconstruct the input from the latent representation.
 4. Experiments with different model depths and output activation functions (e.g., ReLU, Leaky ReLU) were conducted.

+**Note :** The generated architecture graph can be found in the images directory.

 ## Data Preprocessing

 1. Data was extracted and placed as a dataset on Kaggle for training.